Chabad house

 A Chabad house is a center for disseminating Hasidic Judaism by the Chabad movement.
-Chabad houses are run by a Chabad shaliach (emissary) and shalucha (fem. for "emissary"); the two are often married.
+Chabad houses are run by a Chabad married couple; shaliach (emissary) and shalucha (fem. for "emissary").
 They are located in cities and on or near college campuses.

 History

 Menachem Mendel Schneerson (the Chabad rebbe) sent Rabbi Shlomo Cunin to Los Angeles in 1965 to lay the groundwork for Chabad's West Coast activities.
 The first Chabad house for university students was opened in March 1969 at the University of California, Los Angeles by Cunin.

 In 1972, Cunin opened additional Chabad houses at the University of California, Berkeley and University of California, San Diego, and, by 2003, had overseen the establishment of nearly 100 Chabad houses in California.

 Chabad houses are independently funded by the local community (apart from those in tourist destinations or Asian business hubs).

 Description

-In a Chabad house, the shaliach (a Chabad rabbi) and shalucha (often his wife) host programs, activities, and services for the local Jewish community and tourists.
+In a Chabad house, the shaliach (a Chabad rabbi) and shalucha (his wife) host programs, activities, and services for the local Jewish community and tourists.

 Chabad centers exist around the world and serve as Jewish community centers that provide educational and outreach activities for the entire Jewish community regardless of degree of observance.
 Each center aims to provide a cozy and informal place to learn about and observe Judaism, and provides an atmosphere such that all Jews feel comfortable at Chabad events.
 Some are in or very near college campuses, others are not.

-Chabad houses are typically run by a rabbi and his wife—often with the assistance of unmarried young men or women affiliated with Chanad, or, in the case of more developed Chabad houses, with the assistance of a second or even third married couple.
+Chabad houses are typically run by a rabbi and his wife—often with the assistance of unmarried young men or women affiliated with Chabad, or, in the case of more developed Chabad houses, with the assistance of a second or even third married couple.